opencog/sensory/DesignNotes-F.md

   for this arises in the recursion step: a single item (e.g. the name of a directory) is turned into a list.
 A list of items becomes a list of lists.
 If the recursive filter is to be applied, this list of lists needs to be flattened.
-Perhaps List append?
-Maybe fold-list-nil?
+Are there other ways of doing this?
+Perhaps append?
+Maybe fold-list-nil? apply-append?

 * Running `cog-execute!` once just takes one step in the processing.
   Atomese does not currently have any direct form of "do until done"